 Which they definitely will do.
 As a dragon might strip off the armor in order to devour what is inside.
 After all, such entities care nothing for the personal soverignities of individual wizards.

-Personally, I rather think that Albus may have compounded the potential damage of such methods by stupidly attempting to supress knowledge of such crude, unsuccessful attempts at achieving immortality in which wizards have managed to entangle themselves over the ages.
+Personally, I rather think that Albus may have compounded the potential damage of such a flawed process by stupidly attempting to supress knowledge of such crude, unsuccessful attempts at achieving immortality in which wizards have managed to entangle themselves over the ages.
 This is a subject which ought to be presented in History of Magic.
 Indeed, it should be presented and the reasons why it *doesn’t work* gone into in sufficient grisley detail, some time around 3rd year, or otherwise early enough that the little fools won't accidentally trip over it later and consider it a viable answer to anything.

 Tom's own testimony regarding his experience over a decade as an unprotected spirit (forcing himself to remain consious, just in order to continue to exist) does not sound like anything that anyone with an informed view of the possibilities, would willingly or knowingly volunteer for.
 In order to retain his own identity he had to forego any sort of rest or inattention, or he would have become unmade.
 Indeed, I believe it is very likely that he really did lose quite a bit of his original essence, for what came out of that cauldron was certainly nothing like a complete personality.

 And over the course of the series, that simulacrum of a wizard indeed appeared to continue to unravel even though it had managed to return to the physical plane.
 Rowling kept him offstage for most of the last half of the series, but even the glimpses we got made it clear that by the time he came out of that cauldron, the brilliant, charismatic Tom Marvolo Riddle that everyone seems to remember, had already been irredeemably lost beyond recovery.